Table of Contents

 Right to Transfer Lease

-Additionally entitled to transfer or sublease the lease to another person are long-term renters.
-As per the adverse possession limitation act, this provision lets renters legally sublease the property or forward the lease to another tenant.
+Additionally, long-term renters are entitled to transfer or sublease the lease to another person.
+As per the adverse possession limitation act, this provision lets renters legally sublease the property or transfer the lease to another tenant.

 Difference Between Adverse Possession and Right to Property

 Two separate legal ideas are adverse possession and property rights.
 Their applicability and scope vary greatly, even if they look identical.
-Whereas the right to property guarantees protection for the owner against illegal deprivation, adverse possession deals with the acquisition of property via long-term use and occupancy.
-Let’s compare adverse possession vs right to property:
+Whereas the right to property guarantees protection for the owner against illegal deprivation, adverse possession deals with acquiring property via long-term use and occupancy.
+Let’s compare adverse possession vs property rights:

 Adverse Possession

-Adverse possession lets someone claim ownership of the property after continuous possession for a stipulated period—usually 12 years.
+Adverse possession lets someone claim ownership of the property after continuous possession for a stipulated period, usually 12 years.
 The claimant has to show that the ownership was hostile, exclusive, and without permission of the legitimate owner.
-If the claimant satisfies the required legal requirements, sometimes they might even gain government property via adverse possession.
+If the claimant satisfies the required legal requirements, they might even gain government property via adverse possession.

 Right to Property